 Our main contributions are summarized as follows.

-\textbf{A dual-path enhancement with GAN (DPEG) for video reconstruction}: We propose the DPEG with two paths of different receptive fields.
+\textbf{A DPEG network for video reconstruction}: We propose the DPEG with two paths of different receptive fields.
 An $\alpha$-path focuses on the structure features with auto-encoder and ConvLSTM.
 A $\beta$-path focuses on the texture details with RABs.
 The fusion of these features improves the visual quality of video frames and also reduces the bpp for residual coding.

-\textbf{A DPEG-based deep video codec (DGVC)}: We propose the DGVC framework by reusing DPEG network in both MC and perceptual enhancement.
-The other modules of our DGVC are constructed by CNN-based optical flow, auto-encoder and residual networks.
+\textbf{A JCEVC framework for end-to-end deep video coding}: We propose the JCEVC framework by reusing DPEG network in both MC and perceptual enhancement.
+The other modules of our JCEVC are constructed by CNN-based optical flow, auto-encoder and residual networks.

-\textbf{Joint training of video compression and enhancement}: We employ a joint training of compression and enhancement in DGVC framework, in order to achieve an optimal tradeoff between compressed bits and reconstructed quality.
-Experimental results reveal the effectiveness of our DGVC with joint training.
+\textbf{Joint training of video compression and enhancement}: We employ a joint training of compression and enhancement in JCEVC framework, in order to achieve an optimal tradeoff between compressed bits and reconstructed quality.
+To the best of our knowledge, we are the first to jointly optimize compression and enhancement in end-to-end deep video coding.
+Experimental results reveal the effectiveness of our JCEVC with joint training.